Unsourced Random Access: A Comprehensive Survey: URA over Fading Channels

-There are also some other solutions focusing on URA over fading channels with a single-antenna receiver.
+Some other solutions also focus on URA over fading channels with a single-antenna receiver.
 For instance, in \cite{fading4}, the active users utilize the entire transmission frame to transmit their data.
-Specifically, the channel frame is divided into pilot and data parts.
-The active users pick a pilot sequence from a common codebook for transmission in the pilot part, and they repeat their codeword bits along the rest of the transmission frame with permutation and scrambling in the data part.
+Specifically, the frame is divided into pilot and data parts.
+The active users select a pilot sequence from a common codebook for transmission in the pilot part, and they repeat their codeword bits for the remainder of the transmission time frame, with permutation and scrambling applied in the data part.
 At the receiver, AMP is employed for joint pilot detection and channel estimation, and the data part is recovered by iterative data estimation and interference cancellation using the repeated codeword bits.

-Furthermore, the authors of \cite{Ozates2023Unsourced} study URA over frequency-selective channels and propose OFDM to mitigate the channel effects combined with CS-based activity detection and TIN-SIC for message recovery at the receiver side.
+The ODMA approach is also applied to the single-antenna fading scenario in \cite{odma2} by allocating a portion of the frame for pilot transmission while a polar codeword is transmitted in the rest of the frame by ODMA.
+At the receiver side, the selected pilots and patterns are detected by a generalized OMP (gOMP) algorithm, followed by linear MMSE (LMMSE) channel estimation, single-user decoding, and SIC to recover the transmitted messages.
+Furthermore, the authors in \cite{Ozates2023Unsourced} study URA over frequency-selective channels and propose OFDM to mitigate adverse channel effects combined with CS-based activity detection and TIN-SIC for message recovery at the receiver side.

-\textbf{LDPC with joint decoding} \cite{kowshik2020energy,kowshik2019energy}: For encoding, these algorithms partition the time frame into distinct slots.
-Each user transmits its LDPC codeword through a randomly chosen slot.
-As previously mentioned, slot allocation offers two significant benefits: it reduces the computational load on the decoder by reducing the length of the LDPC signal, and mitigates per-slot interference by distributing users across slots.

-The schemes utilize an iterative belief propagation (BP) decoder, as illustrated in Fig. \ref{fig_BeliefProp}.
-The graph incorporates four distinct node types: variable nodes (in red), and check nodes (in blue), which constitute the traditional LDPC decoder; functional nodes (in green) corresponding to the symbols of the received signal; and a fourth type (in magenta) corresponding to the fading coefficients.
-This graph allows them to simultaneously update the estimated values of both the channel coefficients and the symbols for each user.

-\textbf{LDPC coding with SIC} \cite{andreev2019low,Kowshik2019sho}: This coding design builds upon the schemes presented in \cite{kowshik2020energy,kowshik2019energy}, with the key distinction of incorporating OFDM techniques to mitigate the effects of the asynchronous transmission by converting the time delay into a phase shift, and employing SIC instead of joint decoding.